imagej/ImageJA/js/AA_README.txt

   http://pacific.mpi-cbg.de/wiki/index.php/Javascript_Scripting

-JavaScript support in ImageJ:
+Advantages and Disadvantages of JavaScript

+Advantages:
+   - Full access to ImageJ and Java APIs
+   - Richer language (objects, "?" operator, break, continue, etc.)

+Disadvatages:
+   - Slower, especally starting up
+   - No equivalent of macro sets
+   - No access to built in macro functions
+   - Cannot create tools and toolbar menus

+ImageJ commands and macro functions that support JavaScript:

   1. Plugins>New>javaScript: opens a new text window with the title "Script.js".
-As a shortcut, type shift+n, which opens a "Unitled.txt" window, and type ctrl+j (Macros>Evaluate>javaScript), which changes the name to "Unitled.js".
+As a shortcut, type shift+n (Edit>New>Text Window) and ctrl+j (Macros>Evaluate>javaScript), which changes the title to "Unitled.js".

   2. Macros>Evaluate JavaScript (in the editor): runs JavaScript code in the editor window.
 As a shortcut, type ctrl+j.